yuxinshen97/RA_Coding_Test/docs/task2_data_summary.md

 ## ZIP-Year SOI Panel

-The revised ZIP-year SOI panel is organized so that each observation represents one ZIP code in one year.
+The ZIP-year SOI panel is organized at the ZIP-year level.
+Each observation corresponds to one ZIP code in one year.

-The final ZIP panel includes the following variables:
+The final ZIP panel contains **569,836 observations** across **19 years**, from **2004 to 2022**.

+The final variables are:

 - `year`
 - `state_fips`